naqushab/SearchEngineScrapy/SetupGuide.md

 **Step 1:**
 You need to have python installation on your mac.
-Type `which python` to see if you have Python 2.7 installed.
+Type `python --version` to see if you have Python 2.7 installed.

-If you don't have Python 2.7, install Homebrew to install it. _Otherwise, skip this step to install pip and virtualenv._
+If you don't have Python 2.7, use Homebrew to install it. _Otherwise, skip this step and move to Step 2._

 Type command:
-`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`  (This installs Homebrew)
 `export PATH="/usr/local/bin:/usr/local/sbin:$PATH"`
-`brew install python@2`
+`brew install python@2`  (This installs Python2)
 `export PATH="/usr/local/opt/python@2/libexec/bin:$PATH"`

 **Step 2:**
 `pip` and `virtualenv` are two more things required for the crawler.
 To Install `pip`,